kaltura/kme-sdk-android/README.md

 * Use the repository issues tracker to report bugs or feature requests
 * Read [Contributing Code to the Kaltura Platform](https://github.com/kaltura/platform-install-packages/blob/master/doc/Contributing-to-the-Kaltura-Platform.md)
 * Sign the [Kaltura Contributor License Agreement](https://agentcontribs.kaltura.org/)

+# Known issues
+ - Write MORE Tests
+ - Add Night Mode

+# Todos
+ - Write MORE Tests
+ - Add Night Mode

+# Open Source Libraries
+Review the [list of Open Source 3rd party libraries](open-source-libraries.md) used in this project.

 # Where to get help
 * Join the [Kaltura Community Forums](https://forum.kaltura.org/) to ask questions or start discussions